RaymondCerneyTech/Bookshelf/README.md

 Everything else in this README is an extension or deeper dive.

+## Research use (reproducible runs)

+Use this if you want publishable, comparable results:

+- Freeze a preset (seeds/steps/queries/k/order/drop_prob) and name it in the paper.
+- Run the canonical command once per model and keep the output under `runs/reference_v1/`.
+- Report the decomposition line: `gold_present_rate -> selection_rate -> accuracy_when_gold_present -> overall accuracy`.
+- Record the model path, commit hash, and command used with each run.

+Suggested v1 reporting convention:

+- Benchmark version: v1.0 (frozen presets + metrics)
+- Model: <name/quant>
+- Command: <exact command>
+- Outputs: `runs/summary_all.csv`, plus the figure/table in the README

 ## Selector training (optional but powerful)

 Train a tiny linear selector from generated data (no extra dependencies):